"How Does This End?"

 By statute, “[a] plea of nolo contendere, the legal effect of which shall be the same as that of a plea of guilty, except that such plea may not be used against the defendant as an admission in any civil suit based upon or growing out of the act upon which the criminal prosecution is based.”

 Generally, “[n]o evidence obtained by an officer or other person in violation of any provisions of the Constitution or laws of the State of Texas, or of the Constitution or laws of the United States of America, shall be admitted in evidence against the accused on the trial of any criminal case.”
 However, whether a Court grants an accused’s motion to suppress the evidence or a jury, properly instructed, will convict absence the evidence, is a different matter.
 Even if granted, a prosecution may proceed upon the remaining evidence.
 The State may choose to dismiss the charges or appeal the ruling.
 In appropriate circumstances, after suppressing the evidence, a Court may discharge the defendant or instruct the jury to return a not guilty verdict.

 As per Chapter 12 of the Texas Penal Code, each level of offense carries its own range of punishment.
 These may include jail or prison time, fines, community supervision (probation) or a combination of all of them.
 There are also potentially unique terms and conditions of community supervision, if available.
 These will be discussed more thoroughly on a separate page.

 Contact an Experienced Houston Criminal Defense Lawyer

-To discuss possible outcomes in your case, contact a Houston criminal lawyer who will listen to you and can help you protect your freedom.
+Looking for an attorney for a criminal case?
+To discuss possible outcomes in your case, call my office to help you protect your freedom.
 My name is Tate Williams, and I am here to help you through this difficult time.